zmitchell/tinkering.xyz/content/releasing-flox.md

 - Nix can do a lot of things.
 You can use Nix to do everything from creating a text file to configuring an operating system.

 Let's focus on the "building software" and "setting up development environments" parts of Nix.
+I'm going to use a couple of Rust analogies because you can draw _some_ parallels between them.

 One of the reasons that people use Rust is that it enforces correctness and memory safety while *writing* software.
 It does this via immutability, a strong type system, etc.
 Nix enforces correctness while *building* software.